Near99/booklist/README.md

 There are some serious issues I haven't fixed yet such as there's no uid for each book, have to use book title to remove element from array.

+All book.read boolean value will be set to string after page reload, didn't handle data converting issue.

 Add-book button won't disappear immediately when the submit form popup.

 The position of form-close button is wired I know but I am so tired of styling the page..